Bjtze/minecraft-clone/README.md

 INSTRUCTIONS IN MORE DETAIL

 DOWNLOADING THE ZIP:
-1- download this project as a .zip file, by clicking the 🟩green🟩 "<code>" button, then selecting "download as .zip.
+1- download this project as a .zip file, by clicking the 🟩green🟩 "<> code" button, then selecting "download as .zip.
 2- go to downloads, then look for a folder named "game (v0.3).zip".
 Right click on the folder, and select "EXTRACT AS ZIP📤"

 DIRECTING TO THE CORRECT FOLDER: